ranikrw/Financial-statements-of-companies-in-Norway/README.md

 <br/><br/>
-**Permanent link to this repository:** https://FinancialStatementsNorway.ranik.no/
+**Permanent link to the content in this repository:** https://FinancialStatementsNorway.ranik.no/